planetfederal/workshops/workshops/geogig/doc/source/theory/lifecycle.rst

   .. note:: For Git users, there is no equivalent to this step.
 Just copying files into the working directory is all that is necessary to "import" them.

-* **Add data**: Initially, all the data is staged so as to be ready to be commited.
+* **Add data**: Initially, all the data is staged so as to be ready to be committed.

 * **Commit data**: All data is committed to the repository as an initial snapshot.

 * **Make changes**: Changes to spatial data can be made using any standard GIS tool.

-* **Import / add / commit data**: When the changes have been made, the process of importing, adding, and the commiting is repeated.
-The new snapshot that is created is a diff of the changes made since the previous commit.
+* **Import / add / commit data**: When the changes have been made, the process of importing, adding, and the committing is repeated.
+The new snapshot that is created is a "diff" of the changes made since the previous commit.

 * **Create a branch**: When you wish to create a separate area for working on a project, without the commits affecting the main development workflow, a branch is created.